Blaine Robison, M.A.

 Mark may be showing some deference to Peter since he was a descendant of Jonah (Barjona, Matt 16:17).
 Peter objected strenuously to the "sign of Jonah" coming to pass (verse 32 below) and was rebuked in the presence of all the disciples for his presumption.
 A simpler explanation is that Mark's omission of the exception clause in Matthew 16:4 is not to deny Yeshua's statement, but to emphasize the principal assertion.
 In actuality the "sign of Jonah" might not be considered a sign from heaven, since the Pharisees probably had in mind Daniel's prophecy of the Son of Man coming on the clouds (Dan 7:13).
 Moreover, the "sign of Jonah" would be intended for those who believe, not the unbelieving adulterous generation.

-In the context of Mark's narrative Yeshua means simply "you have no need of any of the signs I've performed so far, and I'm not going to perform one for you just to pass a test.
+In the context of Mark's narrative Yeshua means simply "you have no need of any sign beyond what I've performed so far, and I'm not going to perform one for you just to pass a test.
 My identity is not contingent on whether you believe."
 Yeshua treated their request in the same manner as the devil's temptation in the wilderness where Yeshua said, "You shall put the Lord your God to the test" (Matt 4:7).

 13 Leaving them, He again embarked and went away to the other side.